 If we are an HSP, it follows that we were also likely to have been a Highly Sensitive Child.
-Therefore, it is also likely that any childhood trauma we experienced had a greater adverse effect upon us than it may have had upon a less vulnerable and more resilient child.
+Therefore, it is also likely that any childhood trauma we experienced had a greater adverse effect on us than it may have had upon a less vulnerable and more resilient child.

 For example, if we experienced significant childhood trauma we are at particular risk of developing a psychiatric condition as a result of it in our adulthood because, as an HSP, we are likely to: